smxi/acxi/README.txt

 You can also manually add tags using the --tag/-T option, or embed / remove images with the --image/-I and --remove-images/-R options.

+-L/--taglist shows you what tags exist in one or more directories of FLACs.
+That works in a similar way to -X, offering a variety of actions, to either create an info.txt file from the existing tags, or to output the tags in either full per file format (default, -L f), or a condensed format, which puts all common tag data on top of the file, and only different data per file/block of files.

+With -La, you end up with an auto.tag file, which can then be used, or modified/edited, then used, to tag your files using -A. As with -X, adding w writes out the file(s).

-Read the man page for more on auto tagging and info file processing.
+Read the man page for more on auto tagging and info file/tag processing.

 --------------------------------------------------------------------------------
 CHECKSUMS AND TESTS: